5.5. Formal Conduct Process

 5.5.8 Character witnesses and/or statements will not be permitted unless they have information directly related to the Code allegations under consideration.

-5.5.13 After a hearing before the PCB or formal Conduct Panel has been completed and all pertinent information has been received, the PCB or formal Conduct Panel, in closed session, will deliberate and determine, by majority vote, whether the Responding Student has violated each section of the Code in which an allegation is made against the student.
-The PCB or formal Conduct Panel chair will only participate in the vote to determine whether the Responding Student is in violation of this Code to break a tie by the other panelists.
+After a hearing before the PCB or formal Conduct Panel has been completed and all pertinent information has been received, the PCB or formal Conduct Panel, in closed session, will deliberate and determine, by majority vote, whether the Respondent has violated each section of the Code in which an allegation is made against the student.
+The PCB or formal Conduct Panel chair will only participate in the vote to determine whether the Respondent is in violation of this Code to break a tie by the other panelists.
 The assigned Student Conduct Administrator will be available to act as a resource during all deliberations of the PCB or formal Conduct Panel.
 The assigned Student Conduct Administrator has no decision-making authority in a PCB or formal Conduct Panel hearing.

-5.5.15 At the conclusion of all PCB hearings, the PCB chair will communicate the finding and any assigned outcome(s) to the assigned Student Conduct Administration, who will prepare a written PCB letter detailing the finding and outcome(s) determinations made by the PCB and the PCB’s rationale for both The written PCB letter shall be the property of the University and maintained as part of the University’s disciplinary records.
-It must be completed by the assigned Student Conduct Administrator within three (3) days of the end of PCB deliberations.
+5.5.15 At the conclusion of all PCB hearings, a PCB letter detailing the finding and outcome(s) determinations made by the PCB and the PCB’s rational for both determinations will be prepared.
+The PCB chair will have the opportunity to review and revise the PCB letter for accuracy and completeness, as appropriate, on behalf of the PCB before written notification of the hearing outcome is provided to the Respondent.
+The written PCB letter shall be the property of the University and maintained as part of the University’s disciplinary records.

-For all conduct hearings with a formal Conduct Panel, the formal Conduct Panel chair will prepare a written deliberation report and deliver it to the assigned Student Conduct Administrator, detailing the finding made by the panel, the information cited by the panel in support of its finding, and any information the panel excluded from its consideration and why.
-This deliberation report should conclude with the outcome(s) determination and information cited in support of the outcome(s).
+At the conclusion of all conduct hearings with a formal Conduct Panel, a written deliberation report detailing the finding made by the panel, the information cited by the panel in support of its finding, and any information the panel excluded from its consideration and why will be prepared.
+This deliberation report will conclude with the outcome(s) determination and information cited in support of the outcome(s).
+All members of the formal Conduct Panel will have the opportunity to review and revise the deliberation report for accuracy and completeness, as appropriate, before written notification of the hearing outcome is provided to the Respondent.
 The deliberation report shall be the property of the University and maintained as part of the University’s disciplinary records.
-It must be submitted to the assigned Student Conduct Administrator within three (3) days of the end of formal Conduct Panel deliberations.

 5.5.16 The University shall audiotape and/or digitally record all PCB and formal Conduct Panel hearings; however, PCB or formal Conduct Panel deliberations will not be recorded.
 No other recordings of PCB or formal Conduct Panel hearings will be permitted.
-The tape and/or digital recording shall be the property of the University and maintained as part of the University’s disciplinary records.
-The Responding Student may obtain access to review the audiotape and/or digital recording by submitting a written request to the assigned Student Conduct Administrator.
+The tape and/or digital recording shall be the property of the University and maintained as part of the University’s disciplinary The Respondent may obtain access to review the audiotape and/or digital recording by submitting a written request to the assigned Student Conduct Administrator.